unraid/docs/docs/unraid-os/using-unraid-to/manage-storage/array-configuration.md

 #### Replacing failed/disabled disks

 <details>
-<summary><strong>What is a Failed/Disabled disk?</strong></summary>
+<summary><strong>What is a failed/disabled disk?</strong></summary>

-A failed or disabled drive (disk) is one that Unraid has stopped using for writing data, usually because it encountered a write error.
+A failed or disabled disk is one that Unraid has stopped using for writing data, usually because it encountered a write error.
 Keep in mind these don't always mean the drive itself is broken; sometimes, it might be due to bad connections, power issues, or just a temporary glitch.

 Some indications include: